arkjedrz/zxc/README.md

 ### Definition files location

+Definition files are searched for in two places:

+- local - from CWD.
+- external - from `$HOME/.zxc/<mirrored CWD path>`.
+E.g., if CWD is `/opt/app/` then `$HOME/.zxc/opt/app/` should be used.

-Two file names are currently supported: `zxc.yml` and `.zxc.yml`.
+Following file names are allowed:

-Those are expected to be located in current working directory.
+- `.zxc.yml`
+- `.zxc.yaml`
+- `.zxc`
+- `zxc.yml`
+- `zxc.yaml`

+It's expected that at least one definition file is found.
+It's not allowed to have multiple definition files in one directory.

+External definition file takes precedence.
+This might cause command to be overwritten if defined in both files.

 ### Definition file